HSouch/CutoutCreator/README.md

 Note that these tests were run on a somewhat slower partition on my local machine.
 YMMV.

 413 cutouts from a catalog of 68736 potential objects.
-No masking. : 19 seconds.
+No masking.  **19 seconds**

 959 cutouts from a catalog of 164342 potential objects.
-No masking : 39 seconds.
+No masking. **39 seconds**

 413 cutouts from a catalog of 68736 potential objects.
-Masking applied.  : 76 seconds.
+Masking applied.  **76 seconds**

 959 cutouts from a catalog of 164342 potential objects.
-Masking applied. : 154 seconds.
+Masking applied. **154 seconds**

 It can be seen that the amount of time required scales mostly linearly with a larger catalog.
 Masking drastically increases the time required, by approximately a factor of 4.